Redocly/reunite-push-action/README.md

-# Redocly Reunite CI/CD Push GitHub action
+# Redocly GitHub action for Reunite CI/CD push

 For more details, contact team@redocly.com